kanamesasaki/thermocraft/src/content/articles/floating-point-error.md

 To handle real numbers in a computer, the given number has to be converted to a floating point number.
 In IEEE 754-2019 [[1]](#reference), the following five types of rounding attributes are defined for the conversion.
+For the binary floating point numbers, the default rounding method is roundTiesToEven.

 | Rounding Attribute  | Rounding to ...                                                                                                                                |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |